vigour-io/turbostatus/README.md

 # ⚡️ turbostatus

-Shell script to check the git repositories in your folder and show:
+Tool to check the git repositories in your folder and show:

 - Current branch
 - If you are up to date, need to pull, need to push or diverged
 - If there are uncommited changes or untracked files
+- Current or nearest reachable tag and commits since then
-- With the `remote` argument, updates your remotes
+- With the `remotes` argument, updates your remotes first

 ## Use